noahehall/theBookOfNoah/linux/cmdline.md

         - N adds the next line in the data stream to create a multiline processing
           - it moves the next line into the 'pattern space'
         - D deletes a single line in a multiline group
+          - after deletiong, it forces sed to RETURN TO THE TOP OF THE SCRIPT WITHOUT READING THE NEXT LINE!!!
+            - this can be very useful and magical
         - P prints a single line a multiline group
+      - regular
         - `'s/replace regex/with this/FLAGS'` substitution
         - `i insertthisline` add a new line before the specified line
         - `a appendthisline` append a new line after the specified line
         - `c change (i.e. replace) this line`
         - `y/123/789/` replaces 1 with 7, 2 -> 8, 3->9
           - if the first block and second block have different lengths an error is produced
           - replaces each char globaly, without regard to the number of occurrences
           - w which means to write the results of the substitution to a file'
         - r reads data from a file
           - e.g. copying take from one file into another
           - cant use a range of addresses for the read cmd
           - only specify a single number or text pattern address
         - {n ; command} move to the next line and start processing again
           - e.g. sed '/header/{n ; d}'
             - find the line with 'header', move to the next line, and delete it
             - then start looking for another header and repeat
       - line addressing
         - by default the cmds apply to all lines of text
         - this enables you apply a cmd only to specific lines/group of lines
         - types
           - numeric range of lines
           - text pattern that filters out a line
+      - BRANCHING
+        - negate an entire section of cmds based on an adress, an address pattern, or an address range
+        - permitting you to perform a group of cmds only on a specific subset within the data stream
+        - `[address]b [label]`
       - deletion notes
         - using two text patterns
           - sed '/first/,/second/d' blah.txt
             - first `turns on` line deletion
               - everytime /first/ is encountered it is turned on
               - becareful if /first/ is encountered AFTER second is encountered as it will turn on line deletion again
             - second `turns off` line deletion
               - everytime second is encountered it turns off

 ```sh
   echo 'this is a test' | sed 's/test/big test/'